What Schools Should Post On Facebook & Instagram

 Content marketing refers to a posting approach focussed on creating valuable and relevant content to attract a defined audience.

-No one likes a brand that is constantly trying to sell to you, and a school is no different.
+Simply put, do not just post promotional rubbish.
+No one likes a brand that is constantly trying to sell to you and a school is no different.
 It is good to follow The Pareto Principle, also known as the 80/20 rule, to get the balance right.

 Vaynerchuk once said that ‘every person is now a media company’ and this notion applies for schools in ensuring that they create content that is valuable and entertaining.
 Schools can join in the discussion of popular events, parody a popular song, post memes and trends that are relevant and popular with students and parents.

 During the Covid-19 epidemic, some schools in Australia posted short videos of its students demonstrating healthy hygiene tips and habits, information about social distancing, and other ways we can attempt to stop the spread of the virus.

+Great content reigns supreme and will generally cut through the social media ‘noise’ and be noticed by your audience regardless of when it is posted.
 Many people new to social media devote too much time and get caught up in aspects like optimal posting times.
-Great content reigns supreme and will generally cut through the social media ‘noise’ and be noticed by your audience regardless of when it is posted.